GregoryAshton/kookaburra/paper/paper.md

 where $C_{i}$ are the shapelet coefficients, $H_{i}$ is the Hermite polynomial of degree $i$, and $\beta$ is a width parameter.
-Our modification simplifies the definition of the coefficients, removing, in particular, a factor of
+Our modification simplifies the definition of the coefficients, removing, in particular, a pre-factor of
 $1/\beta$ and resulting in an orthogonal, but not orthonormal basis.
 The complete single-component shapelet flux model fit to the data is then $f(t -
 \tau)$ where $\tau$ is the pulse time of arrival.
 Kookaburra provides the